I just got a note about something I did not know about.

 It looked like this conclave was taking place in somebody's porch.

-And they had a little table set up with cheese and crackers and so forth, and then this woman shows up and smiles big as she can with a big t-shirt.
+And then this woman shows up and smiles big as she can with a big t-shirt.

 And the t-shirt says, well-behaved women rarely make history.

-I said, Where are those women?
+I said, where are those women?

 I want to meet them.

-Not the kind that uh on this thing.
+Not the kind on this thing.

-Fourteen to twenty was what we counted.
+That's what we counted.

-And I looked at Snerdley, I said, How the hell does this get covered?
+I said, how the hell does this get covered?

-What I didn't see where it was.
+I didn't see where it was.

-Uh look like it was in a typical place, a typical house in Boston.
+Looked like it was in a typical place, a typical house in Boston.

-Uh but it was probably Washington or suburban Virginia, Maryland, somewhere.
+But it was probably Washington or suburban Virginia, Maryland, somewhere.

-I don't have no idea where it was.
+I have no idea where it was.

 It was all the way, but it took place in March.